Michael Alsbury

 Michael Tyner Alsbury (March 19, 1975 – October 31, 2014) was an American test pilot for Scaled Composites.
 He died on October 31, 2014, during test flight PF04 of the Virgin Galactic SpaceShipTwo VSS Enterprise.

 Personal life

 Michael was born to Rich and Linda Alsbury in Santa Clara, California, but grew up in Scotts Valley, California, graduating from Soquel High School as a valedictorian in 1993.
 He was an Eagle Scout, and also played soccer at a young age.
 Alsbury was a flying enthusiast since childhood, achieving his pilot's license at the age of 23.
 He graduated from California Polytechnic State University in San Luis Obispo with a Bachelor of Science degree in Aeronautical Engineering.
 Immediately out of college, Alsbury began work at Scaled Composites.
 He was married to Michelle Saling, whom he had met at Cal Poly, for 12 years and had two children, aged 7 and 10 at the time of his death, living in Tehachapi.
-Some of his other pastimes included fly fishing and supporting the San Francisco Giants.